Can I visit the Cathedral?

 Will I be able to light a candle?

 You may light a candle within the New Cathedral.
-The candle-stands are pre-populated with candles and there are disposable tapers to use to avoid the need to handle anything unsafely.
+The candle-stand is pre-populated with candles and there are disposable tapers to use to avoid the need to handle anything unsafely.
+You can also light a candle online on our virtual prayer wall – please click here.

 Can I take photos?

-Yes!
-We welcome visitors taking photos but we ask that you are aware of the impact upon others in the building when doing so.
+Yes you may take photos for private use.
+As ever though we ask that you are aware of the impact upon others in the building whilst doing so.

 Can I bring my children?